wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 * Under __Key store path__ click **Create new**
 * Choose a path like `/home/karl/keystores/android.jks`
 * Choose passwords for the keystore and key
-* Enter the certificate information (note: this won’t be display in the app, just the certificate)
+* Enter the certificate information (note: this won't be display in the app, just the certificate)

 {% img blog/react-native-play-store/keystore.png alt:"Keystore" width:"500" %}{: .center-image }